 Order resource models use EAV attributes.

-XML Declaritive schema
+XML Declarative schema

-With Magento 2.3, we introduced Declaritive XML Schemas.
+With Magento 2.3, we introduced Declarative XML Schemas.
 These are XML files that are used to specify the final state of the database.
 These files replace PHP update scripts that were required when upgrading a module.
 These files allow you to skip the progressive upgrade scripts and jump right to the final state of the database.

 Read more about writing declarative XML schemas.